Frequently asked Questions

 To fix the problem, open Word's preferences and click "Edit".
 There is a checkbox "Use smart cut and paste".
 You don't need to disable all of the "smart" features.
 To avoid the extra spaces, click the "Settings..." button and turn the option "Adjust sentence and word spacing automatically" off.

-Why is Typinator disabled even though "Enable access for assistive devices" is turned on?
+Why is Typinator disabled even though "Privacy & Security > Accessibility" is turned on?

 This can happen temporarily when you are typing in a password field.
 In this case, macOS disables monitoring of keystrokes to prevent malicious programs from stealing passwords.
-The Typinator icon in the menu bar will then appear in gray with two black bullets.
+The Typinator icon in the menu bar will then appear with a red circle with two white dots.

 If Typinator is disabled generally and independently of password fields, this may be caused by certain applications that disable the keyboard monitoring function of macOS in situations when they should not do this.